Cervical Cancer Misdiagnosis

 • Long-term or permanent disability

-No amount of money can make up for a woman’s unnecessary or preventable death, or for the added pain of knowing that premature death would probably have been avoided had health care professionals acted properly.
-However, when a woman’s premature death is due to cervical cancer misdiagnosis, it creates a financial burden on families, and the responsible party should bear that cost.
-In addition, delayed treatment or misdiagnosis of cervical, ovarian, or uterine cancer creates additional health care costs, lost wages, and in some cases, permanent disability.
+No amount of money can make up for a woman’s unnecessary or preventable death from cervical cancer misdiagnosis.
+Or, for the added pain of knowing that premature death would probably have been avoided had health care professionals acted properly.
+However, a woman’s premature death, due to cervical cancer misdiagnosis, creates a financial burden on families, and the responsible party should bear that cost.
+In addition, delayed treatment of cervical, ovarian or uterine cancer creates additional health care costs, lost wages, and in some cases permanent disability.

 If you or a loved one has been injured or lost their life due to what you suspect may have been a cervical cancer misdiagnosis, you may be entitled to compensation including: